TartuNLP/neurokone_app/README.md

 <p>Demo app and service for Estonian speech synthesis
 </h2>
 <h3 align="center">
-Synthesize speech from text in Estonian using FastSpeech2 with Multiband MelGAN or HiFi-GAN.
+Text to speech in Estonian using FastSpeech2 with Multiband MelGAN or HiFi-GAN.
 </h3>

 ## Mobile App
+- 10 speaker voices to choose from.
 - Adjustable speech rate.
 - Works on both Android and iOS.
-- 10 speaker voices to choose from.

-## Service usage (Android)
+## Service usage (Android only)
 1. Install the app using the apk from [Releases](https://github.com/TartuNLP/tflite_app_flutter/releases).
 2. On your device, go to Settings -> System -> Languages and input -> Text-to-speech output.
 3. Switch the preferred engine to ''.